OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

                         :code:`false`

+--dns-scope SCOPE
+                        Defines the DNS query scope.
+This is currently only supported when enabling the `systemd-resolved`\(8)
+                        resolver support in `openvpn3-service-netcfg`\(8).
+                        Supported values are:

+                        :code:`global`:  (default)
+                          The VPN service provided DNS server(s) will be used for all types of DNS queries.

+                        :code:`tunnel`:
+                          The VPN service provided DNS server(s) will only be used for queries for DNS domains pushed by the VPN service.

+                          **NOTE**
+                            The DNS domains pushed by the VPN service may be queried by DNS servers with `systemd-resolved`\(8)
+                            service if their respective interfaces are
+                            configured to do global DNS queries.
+But other non-listed DNS domains will not be sent to this VPN service provider's DNS server.

 --dns-setup-disabled BOOL
                         If set to true, DNS settings will not be configured on the system.
 Valid values are: :code:`true`,